-• Public-serving institutions should recognize that historic properties important to disadvantaged and underserved communities may be disproportionately affected by climate change and that such communities often are ill-equipped to undertake needed interventions.
-Disadvantaged and underserved communities tend to lack the economic and political capital to plan for and adapt to climate change.
-Many also are particularly susceptible to the physical impacts of climate change.
+- 8. Public-serving institutions should recognize that historic properties important to disadvantaged and underserved communities may be disproportionately affected by climate change and that such communities often are ill-equipped to undertake needed interventions.
+Disadvantaged and underserved communities tend to lack the economic and political capital to plan for and adapt to climate change and may not have direct control over decision-making for community resources.
+Many such communities also are particularly susceptible to the physical impacts of climate change.
 For example, low-income residents and people of color disproportionally reside in flood-prone urban areas.
-Such constraints may handicap disadvantaged and underserved communities trying to make the places they care about-including historic properties-more resilient to climate impacts.
-Public-serving institutions should recognize and seek to address this problem by helping those affected identify their historic properties, assess their community's vulnerability, and develop strategies to balance appropriate adaptation and mitigation responses with the need to preserve their community identity and sense of place.

-Federal, state, and local government entities that oversee planning, permitting processes, and environmental reviews (including Section 106 reviews) for climate adaptation and climate mitigation projects should consult regarding historic properties with Indian tribes, NHOs, and disadvantaged and underserved communities, and capacity building options should be explored for supporting their participation in consultation.
-The Section 106 process under the NHPA already requires federal agency consultation with Indian tribes, NHOs, and other consulting parties.
-Here, the ACHP reiterates that consultation is necessary and important to ensuring climate adaptation and mitigation projects address impacts to historic properties of importance to Indian tribes, NHOs, and disadvantaged and underserved communities.
+Also, disadvantaged groups are more likely to reside in older housing stock that is in greater need of weatherization and energy retrofitting.
+Such constraints may hinder disadvantaged and underserved communities in trying to make the places they care about-including historic properties-more resilient to climate impacts.
+Public-serving institutions should recognize and seek to address this problem by helping those affected identify their historic properties, assess their community's vulnerability, and develop strategies to balance appropriate adaptation and mitigation responses with the need to preserve their community identity and sense of place. - 9.
+Federal, state, and local government entities that oversee planning, permitting processes, and environmental reviews (including Section 106 reviews) for climate adaptation and climate mitigation projects should consult regarding historic properties with Indian Tribes, NHOs, and disadvantaged and underserved communities, and capacity building options should be explored for supporting their participation in consultation.
+The Section 106 process under the NHPA already requires federal agency consultation with Indian Tribes, NHOs, and other consulting parties.
+Here, the ACHP reiterates that consultation is necessary and important to ensuring climate adaptation and mitigation projects address impacts to historic properties of importance to Indian Tribes, NHOs, and disadvantaged and underserved communities.
 Soliciting and considering their views should be done proactively, early in planning, and throughout environmental reviews and permitting processes.
+During development of adaptation and mitigation strategies, local knowledge (the information held by local communities and individuals) and the Indigenous Knowledge of Indian Tribes and NHOs can be valuable assets to planning.

-In some cases, limited resources may constrain their active participation in consultation.
-Federal, state, and local government entities should consider options for strategic investments to assist with needed capacity building.
+In some cases, limited resources may constrain the active participation of disadvantaged and underserved communities in consultation.
+Federal, state, and local government entities should consider options for strategic financial investments or other assistance to help with needed capacity development.
 The ACHP previously has recommended capacity-building support for consulting parties pursuant to the agency's "Guidance on Assistance to Consulting Parties in the Section 106 Review Process."
-Since many Indian tribes have been incorporating consideration of climate change into their environmental reviews and permitting processes for decades, climate-related project planning should seek to adopt or align with existing practices and standards, where feasible.
+Since many Indian Tribes have been incorporating consideration of climate change into their environmental reviews and permitting processes for decades, climate-related project planning should seek to adopt or align with existing practices and standards, where feasible.